Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/21 - DevOps/README.md

 **Skill Description**
 ----------
-The fellow is able to demonstrate an understanding of DevOps, how it blends various functions of software development, and its role in a software environment.
-Is able to perform DevOps functions such as setting up continuous integration, test automation and release management permissioning.
+The Fellow is able to demonstrate an understanding of DevOps, how it blends various functions of software development, and its role in a software environment.
+Is able to perform DevOps functions such as setting up continuous integration, test automation and release management

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. [Unsure of Output]
+1. A project set up with continuous integration, test automation and release management

 **Objectives**